txm676/sars/README.md

 intervals using bootstrapping.
-Additional SAR related functions include fitting the linear version of the power model and comparing parameters with the non-linear version, fitting the general dynamic model of island biogeography, fitting the random placement model to a species abundance
-- site matrix, and extrapolating fitted SAR models to predict richness on larger islands / sample areas.
+Additional SAR related functions include fitting the linear version of the power model and comparing parameters with the non-linear version, fitting the general dynamic model of island biogeography, fitting the random placement model to a species abundance-site matrix, and extrapolating fitted SAR models to predict richness on larger islands / sample areas.

 As this is version 1.1.2 of the package, it is possible that there are